-Carrick Windfarm - Community Investment
+Clauchrie Windfarm - Community Investment

-Background

-Forestry and Land Scotland\ appointed ScottishPower Renewables as one of several developers to investigate the possibility of developing renewable energy projects on Scotland's national forests and land.

-ScottishPower Renewables has been investigating this opportunity and our Carrick Windfarm, in South Ayrshire, is currently under development.
-We have carried out a range of environmental surveys and consulted with a wide variety of local stakeholders and anticipate the project is likely to host up to 13 turbines capable of generating around 73 megawatts.

-This capacity will help meet our increasing demands for cleaner energy, and will contribute towards the Scottish Government's targets for renewable energy, a low carbon economy and greater energy security.

-The process to take a windfarm from initial environmental assessments, to receiving permission to build and operate it, through to the point where communities may invest could take approximately five years.

-Should ScottishPower Renewables receive consent to build and operate Carrick Windfarm, we intend to provide benefits to the local communities.
+Background Forestry and Land Scotland appointed ScottishPower Renewables as one of several developers to investigate the possibility of developing wind energy projects on the National Forest Estate.
+ScottishPower Renewables has been investigating this opportunity and our Clauchrie Windfarm project, in South Ayrshire, is currently under development.
+We anticipate the project is likely to consist of up to 18 turbines capable of generating around 100 megawatts of renewable energy and it is our intention to submit an application to the Scottish Government Energy Consents Unit at the end of 2019.
+The added capacity will help meet our increasing demands for cleaner energy, and will contribute towards the Scottish Government's targets for renewable energy, a low carbon economy and greater energy security.
+The process to take a windfarm through development from initial environmental assessments, to receiving permission to build and operate it, through to the point where communities may invest could take approximately five years.
+Should ScottishPower Renewables receive consent to build and operate Clauchrie Windfarm, we intend to provide benefits to the local communities.
 This will include an opportunity to invest in the operational windfarm, should the community choose to do so.

-Community participation

-We will talk to local stakeholders and Forestry and Land Scotland to determine which communities are eligible to participate.
-The criteria that will be used to define an appropriate Community Organisation comes from the community right-to-buy under Land Reform legislation.
-These include:

-- being properly constituted; - being geographically defined and situated by, near to, or on the land proposed for development; - having open membership membership of the Community Organisation is expected to be open to all members of the Community the Organisation represents; and - ensuring members of the Organisation remain in control of the Organisation.
+Community participation We will talk to local stakeholders and Forestry and Land Scotland to determine which communities are eligible to participate.
+The criteria to define an appropriate Community Organisation comes from the community right-to-buy under Land Reform legislation.
+These include: - being properly constituted; - being geographically defined and situated by, near to, or on the land proposed for development: - having open membership membership of the Community Organisation is expected to be open to all members of the Community the Organisation represents; and - ensuring members of the Community the Organisation represents; and ensuring members of the Organisation remain in control of the Organisation.